miguelalarcos/xwidgets/README.md

 xwidgets
 ========

+(I have to find time and rewrite the entinre package, because it doesn't work well with newer versions of Meteor.)

 A set of useful widgets for display and enter data.
 Plays nicely with AutoForm, but I'm thinking as well in SCADA like widgets.

 Important: It's in fase beta.